 Business-to-business and business-to-consumer federation creates the way for IM and presence users to communicate outside of their enterprises and still ensure secure, policy-controlled, transparent communication.

 With IM and Presence Service, this capability is delivered between organizations when both are running IM and Presence Service, or when one organization is using IM and Presence Service and the other is using Cisco WebEx Connect® service, a Microsoft Lync Server (IBM Sametime), or any Jabber Extensible Communications platform.
 IM and Presence Service also offers direct business-to-consumer federation such as GoogleTalk and AOL.
 It allows the enterprise to connect to GoogleTalk users and XMPP cloud-based services to share presence and instant messages.
 Cisco Unified Presence is an XMPP standards-based platform and hence allows federation with any other standards-based XMPP IM and presence service or gateway.
-IM and Presence Service can federate to AOL, including federation with users in the AOL base communities ( and ) as well as users in AOL hosted communities and enterprises that use AOL as a clearinghouse for federation.
+IM and Presence Service can federate to AOL, including federation with users in the AOL base communities (email@example.com and firstname.lastname@example.org) as well as users in AOL hosted communities and enterprises that use AOL as a clearinghouse for federation.

 In addition to business-to-business and business-to-consumer federations, intradomain federation or intrabusiness federation is supported between IM and Presence Service and Microsoft Lync Server.
 Intradomain federation provides for transparent IM and presence among all users in the same company.
 You can mix and match Cisco Jabber and Microsoft clients for different communities of users, as shown in Figure 4.

 Cisco Unified Presence Intradomain Federation with Microsoft Lync for IM and Presence